Step-by-Step Guide: Getting Rid of a Credit Card

 You shouldn’t need to transfer points between cards before you cancel.
 However, you want to make sure your cards are linked together like they should be.

 You can, however, downgrade the card and hold onto the points.
-The ThankYou Rewards+ card is a good no-annual-fee option.
+The ThankYou Rewards+ Card and Custom Cash Card are good no-annual-fee options.
 Converting the card will let you keep the points you earned, but you WON’T be able to transfer them to hotel or airline partners.
-If you want to continue to be able to transfer your points, you’ll need to hold onto (or convert into) the Premier or Prestige cards and continue paying an annual fee.
+If you want to continue to be able to transfer your points, you’ll need to hold onto (or convert into) the Premier (or Prestige) Card and continue paying an annual fee.

 You'll want to hold onto the no-annual-fee Visa Signature card because it gives you the option of using your points at 1.5 cents each to purchase airfare through Wells Fargo.
 GoFar points will expire five years after you’ve earned them, even if you still have the card.